 To: Deans and Directors

-Subject: FY 2014 Operating Budget Spending Plan
+Subject: FY 2015 Operating Budget Submission

-Unrestricted Non-Sponsored Program Accounts (Self Supporting)
+Unrestricted Non-Sponsored Program Accounts (3-Ledger and 4-Ledger)

-All Schools/Colleges/Units with budgets supported exclusively by fees and/or self-generated revenues must submit FY14 spending plans by account using the Budget Submission Form.
-In KFS, we will be able to budget not only for revenue and expenses but “transfers in” and “transfers out” of individual accounts.
-This will allow us to have a clearer picture of fiscal plans and expectations for your Units.
+All Schools/Colleges/Units with budgets supported exclusively by fees and/or self-generated revenues must submit FY15 spending plans for each account using the provided Budget Submission Form.
+As part of the workbook we will supply individual forms for these accounts with FY13 end-of-year actuals and FY14 year-to-date actuals to assist you in the budget process.
+As a reminder, in KFS we budget for revenue and expenses as well as “transfers in” and “transfers out” of individual accounts.
+This process provides the University with a clearer picture of fiscal plans and expectations for each unit.

 Each School/College/Unit’s budget should balance on an annual basis.
 Please note that any spending plan which relies on the use of a prior year fund balance will be closely scrutinized.
 In addition, projected increases in the budget during the fiscal year will be reviewed and may or may not be approved.
 If you anticipate any significant changes in your operations from the prior year, please inform your Budget Office Analyst as changes in any of these factors may significantly impact the FY15 budget.
 Budget submissions are due by Friday, May 23, 2014.